souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 ## Installing Elasticsearch / Kibana

-You will find all needed instructions to setup your Elastic stack directly from [Elastic][elastic] :
+You will find all the necessary instructions to setup your Elastic stack directly from [Elastic][elastic] :

 * [Elasticsearch installation procedure][elastic-install]